Frequently Asked Questions - Homepage

 Q: Why was the water shut off at my rental property?

-A: The Commission discontinues service on the day requested by the tenant.
-A landlord would need to contact the Water Commission and request that the property continue to receive service before the tenant moves out, otherwise the water will be shut off.
+A: Medford Water discontinues service on the day requested by the tenant.
+A landlord would need to contact us and request that the property continue to receive service before the tenant moves out, otherwise the water will be shut off.

 Q: How do I open a new water service account?